Bioconductor/BioC2022/README.md

 # Instructions on how to use Rmarkdown code to auto-generate yaml files

+* Download the Rmarkdown filee - 01-create-yaml.Rmd in the base Github folder.
+It also includes a built PDF and HTML for easy viewing of the code.
 * Make sure the input file is up to date.
-Link to the google excel is here: https://docs.google.com/spreadsheets/d/1tGtGffcbCRxQFjE3ej42IcWlN4FJCsuQeZvETt9g0oA/edit#gid=0
+Link to the google sheet is here: https://docs.google.com/spreadsheets/d/1tGtGffcbCRxQFjE3ej42IcWlN4FJCsuQeZvETt9g0oA/edit#gid=0
 * Once data is updated, export this file as TSV into your computer.
 Save this file in a folder called "input"
 * NOTE - For the "time" column, set format to custom "hh:mm" (IMPORTANT)
 * Run the code
-* Output files generated in "yaml_output" folder name
+* Output files are generated in the "yaml_output" folder